cloudlockr/cloudlockr-de1/README.md

 These two sensor tests are run by default by getSensorKey(), which is used for AES encryption/decryption.
 Test results are printed in the Eclipse console.

+tests.c also contains AES and HEX tests, and several tests for some controller messages.
+Simply uncomment the main function at the end and comment out the main function in cloudlockrMain.c to verify that those functions have the correct result.

 ## Directory Structure
 /AES: Verilog+Python code for hardware accelerated AES encryption/decryption and verification.